kp7662/proxy-server/README.md

 - Look for the “IPv4 Address” or “IPv6 Address” under the network connection you are using.
 This is your computer’s IP address.

 ### For Mac:
-- In the Terminal window, type “ifconfig” and press Enter.
+- In the Terminal window, type “ipconfig” and press Enter.
 - Locate the section that corresponds to your active network connection (usually labeled “en0” or “en1”).
 - Look for the “inet” line; the number next to it is your computer’s IP address.